randosrandom/Space4AI/README.md

 By default, this will generate a Makefile which will compile in RELEASE mode, SERIAL version, creating a SHARED library.
 For any other combination, we describe the most important *cmake* variables you can set:
 - CMAKE_BUILD_TYPE (string).
 Specifies the build type, which can ```Debug```, ```Release```, ```RelWithDebInfo``` or ```RelWithDebInfo```.
 Please refer to the original cmake [documentation](https://cmake.org/cmake/help/latest/), for further information.
 - PARALLELIZATION (option).
 If set to ON, you will compile the parallel version of the library; otherwise it will be serial.
 > :warning: The Parallelization is **not** supported if there is the need to call Python functions during the construction of the solution through the algorithm (see **GIL ISSUE** on the report).
-If you try to run parallel code in this situation, the code will automatically ignore the requested threads, and will run in serial (a warning message will pop out).
+If you try to go parallel in this situation, the code will automatically ignore the requested threads, and will run in serial (a warning message will pop out).

 - SHARED (option).
 If set to OFF, you will create a static library instead of shared one.